-Vaginal rings delivering progesterone and estradiol may be a new method of hormone replacement therapy
+Vaginal rings delivering progesterone and estradiol may be a new method of hormone replacement therapy (HTML)

 Maruo,Takeshi; Mishell,Daniel R.,Jr.; Ben-Chetrit,Avraham; Hochner-Celnikier,Drorith; Hamada,Anna Lissa; Nash,Harold A.

 To determine whether a low dose of P delivered together with E2 from a vaginal ring on a continuous schedule can prevent endometrial proliferation and yield a bleeding pattern dominated by amenorrhea.